 Life can be challenging in this beautiful country however it is a wonderful experience for the adventurous with the local people genuinely welcoming.
 The country offers trekking through spectacular tropical forests; beautiful sandy beaches and glorious sunsets.

 Please bring conservative, comfortable cotton clothing to wear while working in the clinic.
-Bring disposable gloves, face mask and antiseptic hand gel for your use.
+Bring disposable gloves, face mask and antiseptic hand gel for your use as well as basic medical tools such as BP apparatus, thermometer, stethoscope, pulse oximeter and otoscope.
 We will also provide you with a ‘wish list’ of supplies for the clinic.